2i2c-org/infrastructure/docs/howto/exam.md

    hub beforehand, to make sure they can fix issues if needed.

    Simple checklist:
-      - 🔲 Can access and login to the hub admin page
+      - 🔲 Access and login to the hub admin page
-      - 🔲 Can access and login to the cluster grafana
+      - 🔲 Access and login to the cluster grafana
-      - 🔲 Can access and login to the cloud console
+      - 🔲 Access and login to the cloud console
       - 🔲 Test access to Logs Explorer for container logs if on GCP
       - 🔲 Test that running `deployer use-cluster-credentials $CLUSTER` and then `kubectl get pods -A` work